ikossaczky/ikossaczky.github.io/_posts/2021-01-01-command-line-cheatsheet.md

 `y/charset1/charset2`: transliterate charset1 into charset2

 ## Btrfs
+`cp --reflink[=option] src dst`: if no option or if option is `always`, creates reflink copy (copy-on-write), if option is `never`, standard copy is done, and if option is `auto` reflink copy is done if possible and standard copy as a fallback option

 `btrfs filesystem du -s`: better du alternative for btrfs filesystem (see [link](https://unix.stackexchange.com/questions/436585/get-size-of-btrfs-directory-which-may-contain-subvolumes))
 - -s: sum (otherwise also sizes of all subdirectories will be listed)